Together the tight-knit communities of New Denver and Silverton really have it all.

 New Denver and Silverton are connected by a scenic 5-minute drive and are just 40 minutes south from Nakusp.
 Once you arrive in either community, the best discoveries are found on foot as each village can be walked in their entirety in under an hour.
 New Denver is home to most of these two communities’ amenities.

-A hub for history buffs, New Denver is home to the Nikkei Internment Memorial Centre and Kohan Memorial Garden.
+A hub for history buffs, New Denver is home to the Nikkei Internment Memorial Centre and Kohan Reflection Garden.
 These experiential museums invite guests to connect with the stories of the 22,000 Japanese Canadians who were forcibly relocated during World War II.

 In New Denver, the Silvery Slocan Museum is located in the 100 year old former Bank of Montreal building on Main Street and features exhibits of the area’s heritage.

 Silverton brings to life the fortune seekers and hardworking miners of the region’s mineral rich past.
 In the old schoolhouse is the 104 year old Interpretive Centre, Silverton Gallery and Outdoor Mining Museum.
 Fingland Cabin, the restored blacksmith shop, is across the street.